 - Freshly ground black pepper

-- In a small bowl with 1½ cups warm water soak the dried mushrooms for 10 min.
+- In a small bowl with 1 1/2 cups, of warm water soak the dried mushrooms for 10 min.
 Remove the mushrooms reserving the liquid and coarsely chop.
 Pour the liquid through a small sieve reserving one cup.
 Set both aside.

-- Meanwhile in a large pot add the butter and olive oil and heat over medium heat, when the butter is melted add the shallots and saute until tender, about 4 min.
+- Meanwhile, in a large pot add 1 Tbsp of butter and olive oil and heat over medium heat, when the butter is melted add the shallots and saute until tender, about 4 min.

-- Add the vermouth and cook until it is evaporated about 2 min. more.
-Add the reserved mushroom water from the dried mushrooms and reduce to ⅓ cup.
+- Add the vermouth and cook until it is evaporated for about 2 min. more.
+Add the reserved mushroom water from the dried mushrooms and reduce to 1/3 cup.
 Stir in the heavy cream and 3 Tbsp. of the herbs.
 Adjust seasoning with salt and pepper.
 Keep warm.

 - Serve the polenta with the mushrooms on top, sprinkled with the remaining herbs and the goat cheese.